Mortgage Industry Frequently Asked Questions

 • After I obtain a MLO license, what are the Continuing Education requirements for MLOs?

-MLOs will have to obtain 8 hours of Continuing Education through an educational provider approved by the NMLSR.
+MLOs will have to obtain 8 hours of Continuing Education through an educational provider approved by the NMLS.
 At least 1 hour must be related to GA specific laws and rules.
 Education must be completed by October 31st of each year.

 • What period of time will the MLO license cover and when is the renewal period?